osu-codeclub/carpentries-aug-2024/12_dplyr.md

 year with the smallest population size is Sao Tome and Principe in 1952.

-Default sorting is from small to large, but of course, we may also want to sort in the reverse order, in other words, descendingly, which you can do using the `desc()` helper function:
+Default sorting is from small to large, but of course, we may also want to sort in the reverse order.
+You can do this using the `desc()` (descending, large-to-small) helper function:

 ``` r
 gapminder %>%